Skip to main content

 This brand made the mask that introduced America to K-Beauty.

-K-beauty continues to have a major moment—In fact, K beauty has taught many of us the correct order of operations when applying products (sheet masks come before eye cream!), and introduced us to amazing techniques such as double-cleansing.
+K-beauty continues to reign—in fact, it's taught many of us the correct order of operations when applying products (sheet masks before eye cream!), and introduced us to amazing techniques such as double-cleansing.

-One product that's had a huge surge in popularity is Glow Recipe’s Watermelon Glow Sleeping Mask—so much so, that at one point in time there was a 5,000-person waiting list.
+Glow Recipe is a K-beauty-inspired skincare brand that touts dewy skin.
+Their Watermelon Glow Sleeping Mask is so iconic that at one point, there was a 5,000-person waiting list.
 Luckily for us, after securing funding on Shark Tank, the Glow Recipe founders, Sarah Lee and Christine Chang, have expanded their offerings, ramped up production, and now sell their line at Sephora.
 Intrigued?
 Add the bestseller to your cart and wait for smooth skin to be delivered to your doorstep.

 Shop Glow Recipe